 Research project Experts support taxes on pollution and polluting activities, so why is public opinion very often hostile towards them?
 One reason is that people distrust their countries’ politicians and political systems, but we do not fully understand why and how.
 This project will dig deeper, particularly by comparing attitudes towards environmental taxes with attitudes towards other taxes and other environmental policies.

-In order to address climate change and other serious environmental problems, experts say governments should raise taxes on pollution and polluting activities.
-Public opinion, however, tends to be hostile towards these policies.
-Why?
-Previous research suggests the reason is largely that people distrust their countries’ politicians and political systems, but there is much we do not yet understand about this relationship.
-Using new public opinion data from Sweden, Spain, the United States, and Mexico, this project will deepen our understanding, particularly by focusing on different forms of political trust as well as comparing public attitudes towards environmental taxes with attitudes towards other taxes and other environmental policies.
+To address climate change and other environmental problems, experts say governments should tax pollution and the use of resources.
+Public opinion, however, tends to reject towards these policies.
+Previous research suggests that is largely because people distrust their countries’ politicians and political systems.
+Using data from new surveys in Sweden, Spain, Poland, and Germany, this project will deepen our understanding of this relationship, examining different forms of political trust and comparing people’s views of environmental taxes with their views of other taxes and other policies.

 Marianne and Marcus Wallenberg Foundation